Deformation cones of graphical zonotopes for $K_4$-free graph: Open questions

+Besides, one may use tools from extremal graph theory such as the bound on the number of triangles of a $K_4$-free graph on $n$ vertices proven by Eckhoff \cite{Eckhoff-TriangleInK4freeGraph}, in order to produce faces of the submodular cone whose $f$-vector satisfy prescribed inequalities.

 \paragraph{Generalized permutahedra of low Minkowski dimension} The most surprising fact about $\DCZG$ for $K_4$-free graphs may not be that we are able to triangulate it efficiently, but that all the rays of $\DCZG$ are associated to 1- and 2-dimensional polytopes.
-One may think that this comes from the fact that we have edges and triangles in the graph $G$, but this is not actually the main reason: the hexagonal faces in $\ZG$ are ``separated enough" so that they can always be dealt with independently in deformations of $\ZG$.
-We will not attend to make this idea precise here, but the reader may notice that in $\ZG[K_4]$, \ie in the 3-dimensional permutahedron, some hexagonal faces share an edge, and $\DCZG[K_4]$ has rays associated to 3-dimensional polytopes.
+More than the $K_4$-freeness of $G$, the main reason is that the hexagonal faces in $\ZG$ are ``separated enough'' and can be dealt with independently.
+We do not precise this here, but note that in the 3-dimensional permutahedron $\ZG[K_4]$ some hexagonal faces share an edge, and $\DCZG[K_4]$ has rays associated to 3-dimensional polytopes.

-Hence, the author thinks it would be fruitful to properly define a notion of ``generalized permutahedra having \textit{well-separated} pentagons and hexagons". \Cref{lem:delta_t} could perhaps extend to such generalized permutahedra $\polytopeP$, and thus one may prove that $\dim_\text{Mink} \polytopeP \leq 2$.

-Said differently: characterise the (polytopes associated to the) faces of the submodular cone with rays $\simplex_X$ for $|X| \in \{2, 3\}$.
+Hence, the author thinks it would be fruitful to properly define a notion of ``generalized permutahedra having \textit{well-separated} pentagons and hexagons". \Cref{lem:delta_t} could extend to such generalized permutahedra $\polytopeP$, and thus one may prove that $\dim_\text{M} \polytopeP \leq 2$.
+Said differently: characterize the (polytopes associated to the) faces of the submodular cone with rays $\simplex_X$ for $|X| \in \{2, 3\}$.